-The Autumn Term registration form is emailed / handed out in June and lesson times for the following year are allocated in the order in which lesson fees are received.
+The Registration form for the new academic year is available in June and lesson times for the following year are scheduled in the order in which lesson fees are received.
 If you pay early, you stand a better chance of securing your preferred lesson day and time.

 The Menuhin Foundation teachers regularly enter students into the internationally recognized Associated Board of the Royal Schools of Music (ABRSM) exams.
 Entry for these exams is at the discretion of the music teacher.
 For some students taking an exam is not the best option and other goals can produce better results.
 For others, taking an exam can motivate the student into obtaining an achievable goal.
 Students are entered for exams when their teacher feels they have reached the correct level of playing and this can vary enormously from student to student.